Navigation: Learn About All Features > Application Output >

 Planning to distribute your publication .EXE file on the Internet?
 We recommend compressing it to reduce its size and download time.
 Here are some ways to do it:

-Note: For legal reasons, UPX is not shipped with HTML Executable.
-You have to download the program from https://upx.sourceforge.net and unzip the archive in the "UPX" subfolder, for instance in C:\Program Files\HTML Executable XXXX\UPX
+ℹ Note: For legal reasons, UPX is not shipped with HTML Executable.
+You have to download the program from https://upx.sourceforge.net and unzip the archive into the "UPX" subfolder of your HTML Executable installation directory (e.g., C:\Program Files (x86)\HTML Executable XXXX\UPX, where XXXX is the version). |

 👉 See Create Installer.

-Protect your EXE file with a third-party EXE compressor or protector: Stand-alone executable files made with HTML Executable can be secured with third-party software protection systems.
+✅ Protect your EXE file with a third-party EXE compressor or protector: Stand-alone executable files made with HTML Executable can be secured with third-party software protection systems.

 Managing Publication Data and Search Index Data 📚

 HTML Executable creates a single EXE file by default.
-However, if you have large source files, you can easily reach the EXE size limit (4 GB).
+However, if you have large source files, you might easily reach the EXE size limit (4 GB).
 To bypass this limit, you can enable Keep publication data outside the EXE file.
 HTML Executable will create two files: your EXE file and a second file with the same name, but a different extension (.hedata).

-Warning: The companion data file (.HEDATA extension) is bound to the primary publication EXE file.
-If you try to replace the .HEDATA file by another one, you will get an error and the program will close.
+⚠ Warning: The companion data file (.hedata extension) is bound to the primary publication EXE file.
+If you try to replace the .hedata file with another, an error will occur, and the program will close. |

-Warning: The two companion files are bound to the primary publication EXE file and they must be distributed with it.
-Otherwise, the search engine will not work.
+⚠ Warning: The two companion files are bound to the primary publication EXE file and must be distributed with it.
+Otherwise, the search engine will not work. |

 Managing Chromium Embedded Framework Runtime Files 💻